Frequently Asked Questions

 *always consult your tax advisor

 **Homeowner must continue to pay insurance, taxes, and basic maintenance of home to keep loan in good standing.
+Non payment of taxes and insurance could result in foreclosure.

 Does the reverse mortgage lender own my home?

-Absolutely not.
 The borrower retains title to the property.
 The reverse mortgage lender is merely extending a loan to the borrower.

 The homeowners are responsible for the payment of property taxes, hazard insurance, and maintaining the home in reasonable condition.
+Non-payment puts your home at risk of foreclosure.

 What are the benefits of a reverse mortgage?